Purdue-CS193/lab-1-eheminger/index.md

+# Welcome to Eli Heminger's first CS193 lab
+This lab is the first of many to be completed by Eli Heminger

+## Wthat Are Some Things I Like About CS193
+-it introuduces us to tools that will not only be helpful during college, but after it too.
+-it is made by students, for students.
+-it has a chill and laid-back atmosphere unlike other lectures.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.